MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-vms.md

     - Restart
     - Connect via RDP

-## What is not supported
+## What isn't supported
-This feature is not intended to provide feature parity with the Microsoft Azure Management Portal.
+This feature isn't intended to provide feature parity with the Microsoft Azure Management Portal.
 The functionality of this feature is a minor subset of the features at https://portal.azure.com, but you can view your Azure instances and do other basic actions to simplify everyday tasks and management.

-With this feature, You cannot:
+With this feature, You can't:
 - Manage your Azure subscription
 - Deploy instances to Azure
 - Migrate on-premises virtual machines to Azure